6 Tips for Spring Cleaning Your Rental Property

 This is a great example of a task that is truly only necessary once or twice a year.
 Wipe down all surfaces with a dry cloth or sponge to remove any excess dust.
 Follow with an undyed cloth and warm soapy water.
 Scrub walls from top to bottom, and make sure to leave a door or window cracked open to help expedite the drying process.

 First, remove the screen entirely from the window – it will make the process quicker and easier having the two separated.
 To wash the screen, first spray them with a garden hose.
 Scrub with soapy water to remove all grime and debris and let dry.
 If any dirt remains, take a scrap of carpeting and brush over the dry screen.
 The carpet scrap can also double as your quick-fix cleaning throughout the year when you don’t have time to dig all the way in.
 For the windows, simply clean with soapy water and hand-dry with another clean rag.

 3. Wipe down ceiling fan blades, light fixtures, and vents

 The most important tool for this chore will be the vehicle that gets you there: the stepladder.
-So much dust and dirt settle in these hard to reach places because they are impossible to clean from ground level.
+So much dust and dirt settles in these hard-to-reach places because they are impossible to clean from ground level.
 Your first step should be clearing the excess as you don’t want dust, dirt and grime falling down on your beautiful carpet or hardwood floors.
 Grab a garbage bag, cover the fan blade, and give it a wipe.
 Repeat this on each blade.

 Next, grab some all-purpose cleaner, clean rags, and, if you’re ambitious, a vacuum with a soft brush nozzle.
 At this point, a good spray and wipe down should do the trick, but if you’re looking for preventative maintenance, treating the fan blades with a bit of furniture polish will do the trick and help prevent dust from settling.